Congyuwang/RocksDict/README.md

 This library has two purposes.

 1. As an on-disk key-value storage solution for Python.
-2. As a RocksDB interface.
+2. As a SpeeDB interface.

 These two purposes operate in different modes: